 You May Also Enjoy 80 Adorable Vintage Baby Names That Are Due a Comeback

 The Eastern Pacific Region has its own set of storm names set by the NHC.
 As with the Atlantic storms, these similarly run on a rotating six-year cycle.

 The current season of 2020 storm names includes: Amanda, Boris, Cristina, Douglas, Elida, Fausto, Genevieve, Hernan, Iselle, Julio, Karina, Lowell, Marie, Norbert, Odalys, Polo, Rachel, Simon, Trudy, Vance, Winnie, Xavier, Yolanda, Zeke.

 The names for 2021 will be:

 You May Also Enjoy 75 Unique Nature Baby Names You Are Sure to Love

+Have your say!
 Are you planning on using one of these storm names?
+Would it put you off using one?
 Leave a comment below and let us know – we’d love to hear from you!